 shaping your pizza dough

-Whatever kind of pizza dough you use, I swear by Andris's tip to shape your dough and let it rest in a round deli container in the fridge for a few hours before stretching it.
+Whatever kind of pizza dough you use, I swear by this tip to shape your dough and let it rest in a round deli container in the fridge for a few hours before stretching it.
 This helps it keep its round shape while you stretch.
 Then, take it out of the fridge 30-60 minutes before you stretch it.